heymanitshayden/genedx-takehome/README.md

 ## Submission

-To submit this take-home, upload the project to your GitHub account as a public repository and provide a link to the repository when complete.
+To submit this take-home, upload the project to your GitHub account as a private repository and add the GitHub handles provided to you by the recruiter as collaborators.